Samuel L. Stanley: President of Michigan State University

 Stanley was named president of Michigan State University on May 28, 2019, to succeed Lou Anna Simon, who resigned in the wake of the Larry Nassar scandal, with his tenure officially beginning on August 1.
 On August 29, 2019, two Michigan State students were charged with false terrorism threats after posting a plan to assassinate Stanley on the Michigan State subreddit.

 The new president said early in his tenure that his top priority was to make Michigan State as safe, respectful and welcoming as it can be.
 Meeting with and listening to members of the university community, including conversations with groups of sexual assault survivors, was a focus of his first months at MSU.
 Feedback from those survivor sessions was also meant to help develop recommendations to improve the university's handling of sexual assault and formulate a comprehensive plan.
 Late in 2019, Stanley announced two new institutional planning initiatives, one focused on issues of diversity, equity, and inclusion and the other a comprehensive university strategic planning process.
 He also launched an initiative in late 2019 to investigate development of a campus multicultural center.

 Stanley restructured administration of the university's medical, osteopathic and nursing colleges and its clinical services in October 2019 to improve oversight and alignment of health care, education, and research activities.
 The university broke ground Nov.
 18, 2019 on a $19.5 million, gift-funded medical innovation facility next to MSU's $88.1 million Grand Rapids Research Center and close to its College of Human Medicine in downtown Grand Rapids.

-Stanley announced his resignation from Michigan State on October 13, 2022, stating that he no longer had confidence in the university's Board of Trustees.
-Some members of the Board had been pressing him to retire, based on their criticism of his handling of the case of a dean in the Broad College of Business, who had been made to leave after allegations of sexual misconduct.
-Stanley's resignation was scheduled to take effect on January 11, 2023, but his last day November 4, 2022.
+Stanley announced his resignation from Michigan State on October 13, 2022, stating that he no longer had confidence in the university's board of trustees.
+Some members of the board had been pressing him to retire, based on their criticism of his handling of the case of a dean in the Broad College of Business, who had been made to leave after allegations of sexual misconduct.
+Stanley's resignation was scheduled to take effect on January 11, 2023, but his last day was November 4, 2022.
 He was the third MSU president in a row to tender his resignation since January 2018.